dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 * [DbContext pooling](/ef/core/what-is-new/ef-core-2.0#dbcontext-pooling)
 * [Explicitly compiled queries](/ef/core/what-is-new/ef-core-2.0#explicitly-compiled-queries)

 We recommend you measure the impact of the preceding high performance approaches before committing to your code base.
-The additional complexity of compiled queries my not justify the performance improvement.
+The additional complexity of compiled queries may not justify the performance improvement.

 Query issues can be detected by reviewing time spent accessing data with [Application Insights](/azure/application-insights/app-insights-overview) or with profiling tools.
 Most databases also make statistics available concerning frequently executed queries.